carordo/fastpages_3/_posts/2020-11-27-Pandemic-Flu-Spread-Using-Green-Simulation-Method-for-Small-Sample-of-Elementary-Students.md

 students having one infected child on the first day.
 The infection rate *β* = 3 as the infected kid can infect on three consecutive days.
-The probability of infecting any other kid is *p*=0.02 and it is modeled using Bernoulli independent, identical distributed *p* trials.
-As a new kid becomes infected, he or she will have the same 3-day infection rate and the same *p* probability changes to infect other children.
+The probability of infecting any other kid is *p*=0.02 and it is modeled using Bernoulli independent, identically distributed *p* trials.
+As a new kid becomes infected, he or she will have the same 3-day infection rate and the same *p* probability to infect other children.

 For this simulation we will be using a simplified approached not considering any mitigation effect through social distance, or more